 13. Looking for bright hallway paint ideas?
 Go for an eclectic mix

-If you are feeling really adventurous, and your home's (generous) proportions can accommodate a bold, contrasting scheme, why not use the hallway to really explore the potential of unusual colour combinations?
-If you are confident in your understanding of colour, go for it, but perhaps keep the bold clashes to upstairs, and ground the scheme with a deep, neutral shade for woodwork and doors.
+If you are feeling really adventurous, and your home's (generous) proportions can accommodate a bold, contrasting scheme, why not use the hallway to really explore the potential of unusual color combinations?
+If you are confident in your understanding of color, go for it, but perhaps keep the bold clashes to upstairs, and ground the scheme with a deep, neutral shade for woodwork and doors.

-14. Red is not off-limits as a hallway colour
+14. Red is not off-limits as a hallway color

-Red is a bold choice for a hallway colour, but it can work really well if you choose a sophisticated, mid-tone shade, and match it with more muted colours for doors, floors and woodwork.
+Red is a bold choice for a hallway color, but it can work really well if you choose a sophisticated, mid-tone shade, and match it with more muted colors for doors, floors and woodwork.